solid-contrib/information/decision-making-processes.md

 The Solid Team should look for ways to use these powers as little as possible.
 Instead of voting it's better to seek consensus.
 Instead of ruling on individuals it's better to define standard processes for decision making.
 It's better to establish a Code of Conduct committee than to rule on individual cases, etc.

 To use its powers, the Solid Team votes.
 The Solid leader can always veto the voting outcome.
 Every Solid Team member  must either vote or explicitly abstain.
 Members with conflicts of interest on a particular vote must abstain.
-Passing requires a strict majority of non-abstaining council members.
+Passing requires a strict majority of non-abstaining Solid Team members.

-Whenever possible, the council's deliberations and votes shall be held in public.
+Whenever possible, the Solid Team's deliberations and votes shall be held in public.

 ## Electing the Solid Team
 A Solid Team election consists of two phases: